knightsUCF/SpaceGame/marketing/readme.md

 * with a demo, we don't even need to send out keys, but we still can so streamer can excitedly tell the viewers (give them value) that the game is also available as a free demo, can't resist

+# ORGANIC ADVERTISING

+A simple cool thing we could do, is take one of our interesting log posts, and write up a game dev / general gamer audience article, which would go into cool nitty gritty details while advertising the game.
+This would feel very natural and work in tune with how we want to present on reddit, namely that post write ups do much better than external article links.